The Best Cenotes In Valladolid (That You Can Bike To)

 Where to stay in Valladolid for all budgets

 One of the things I loved the most about Valladolid (aside from its old-world charm and striking cenotes, obviously!) is that you get a pretty good bang for your buck.
-Unlike many other parts of the Mayan Riviera, Valladolid remains quite off-the-beaten-path and hence, prices for accommodation in the city are significantly lower than, say, Cancun.
+Unlike many other parts of the Mayan Riviera, Valladolid remains somewhat of a hidden gem in Mexico and hence, prices for accommodation in the city are significantly lower than, say, Tulum.

 WHERE I STAYED: I stayed at Casa Sisal, a pretty new boutique hotel with double rooms starting at $32 and fully-equipped apartments with kitchen starting at $42.
 We both loved our stay here, the tiny pool was lovely, the wifi worked wonders, and the rooms were stunningly decorated and clean.
 Elvia, the owner, gave us some amazing recommendations on the best things to do in Valladolid.